Trinity16201/SarahL-Portfolio/README.md

 This website serves as a showcase of utilizing a new skill with React and working on a professional portfolio to present to employeers.
 Click through this one page application to see a Contact Form, Portfolio, Resume, and About Me.

 ### Additional Credits
-BCA Learning Assistant, W3 Schools, Coolors website, and the following videos on YouTube: https://www.youtube.com/watch?v=Rh3tobg7hEo https://www.youtube.com/watch?v=SLfhMt5OUPI
+BCA Learning Assistant, W3 Schools, Coolors website, Stack Overflow, and the following videos on YouTube: https://www.youtube.com/watch?v=Rh3tobg7hEo https://www.youtube.com/watch?v=SLfhMt5OUPI